 If you want to capture the best of Nova Scotia, this post will be a great resource for you.
 Our friend Darcy Rhyno, a Nova Scotia-based writer/photographer, will share his top photo spots – along with some beautiful pictures of Nova Scotia – to help you to plan an epic photography trip to Nova Scotia!
 Follow along for suggestions on where to find the best views in Nova Scotia.

 Before we begin, check if you lack any photography accessories.
-In case you’re wondering what to bring, browse some of our essentials using the widget below (Adobe Flash required):
+In case you’re wondering what to bring, browse some of our essentials below:

 Best Places To Photograph In Nova Scotia

 Finding photogenic locations in Nova Scotia is like picking strawberries in a field or cherries from a tree.
 They are plentiful, colourful and delicious.